SnHaku/ObsidianTasksAsFiles/README.md

 A plugin for Obsidian that treats individual notes as recurring tasks, allowing you to track completions while keeping the task active for future recurrences.

+Intended to be used with the Templater plugin (or just Templates) for task creation and the Projects plugin for listing tasks, but it's not directly integrated with either.

 ## Features

 - **Note-Based Tasks**: Each task is a separate note with YAML frontmatter